This article has non-graphic mentions of sexual harassment and trauma.

 My senior year was difficult– I won’t sugarcoat any of that.
 It was a painful journey of recognition that as a girl in this activity I would feel forced to choose between focusing on my own competitive career and giving back to the community, as I quickly learned that doing both was almost close to impossible in a world of time constraints.
 My entire common app essay was about that: my guilt when I focused on my competitive success and my love for debate.
 I felt like I was doing a disservice to the younger girls that came after me, that not running Beyond Resolved perfectly would fail them and make them feel the way I felt in this activity growing up.
 I knew it wasn’t healthy but I clung on to my dreams of what this activity could be, the ones that I’ve clung on to since I realized in freshman year that this activity wasn’t meant for people like me.
 I clung on to the idea that maybe sacrificing a competitive career would be worth it.
 Thus, I sacrificed my mental health over the summer and at the beginning of my senior year.
 I barely slept as I pushed myself to make the free online camp function, to get every committee in Beyond Resolved started, to deal with every complaint, problem or scandal that Beyond Resolved went through.
 I felt obligated to it all.
 These lines from my common app essay haunt me : I will choose BR everyday over the trophies that my coaches and younger me dreamed for me in the earlier years of this activity.
 Trophies rust over time, but heartbreaking stories and experiences won’t always fade away.
 The girls that come after me deserve a chance at a story unlike mine, a chance at whatever dream they want for themselves in debate.
 They haunt me because I deserved to choose me over BR, because I believed that not prioritizing my happiness in this activity could be worth it, and because making the decision to prioritize my love for this activity (surprise: debate is more than just trophies) instead later on in my season was an unimaginably difficult one.

 TOC weekend was everything that I’ve struggled with throughout the entire year hitting me all at once.
 The lack of representation makes me feel defeated, powerless, in what seems to be a never-ending sea of unchangeable systemic issues.
 I can’t help but feel guilty: what more could I have done?
-What else could I have done to show the younger ladies that come after me that it is within their realms to dream big and be spectacular?
+What else could I have done to show the younger marginalized folk that come after me that it is within their realms to dream big and be spectacular?

 TOC weekend was also difficult because I chose not to compete the morning of.
 My senior year was a world of not competing– not going to tournaments because of BR, and even when I wanted to, I found myself often partnerless due to circumstances out of my (amazing) partner’s control.
 I would find myself at tournaments, feeling broken and not competing — just rooting on my novices and my friends.
 I wanted to compete.
 Debating in the support system of my brilliant friends was when I was happiest in this activity, I loved debate.
 Yet every time I felt broken this season, I told myself it would be okay.
 At least I would have the TOC to make up for a horrible season of tears.

-There were so many thoughts running through my head on Friday morning as I told Brian, my amazing coach, in tears that I wouldn’t be able to do the TOC due to how sick I was.
+There were so many thoughts running through my head on Friday morning as I told Brian, my amazing coach, in tears that I wouldn’t be able to do the TOC due to how (physically, not figuratively) sick I was.
 I almost felt weak for prioritizing my health.
 But making that decision was freeing and the correct one.

 Part of the bittersweet tears that I had before making that decision came from the empty anger at the thought of never being able to compete ever again; I deserved my closure– my “at least I’ll have the TOC” moment — I just wanted one more round.
 The other part of my tears came from the rhetoric that I’ve had to fight off as a debater.
 When I walk into a room or enter a conversation with another debater, I’ve always felt like I was seen as the BR girl first and a debater second.
 I resented that.
 I resented the numerous condescending remarks that I received due to my “lack of success” my senior year compared to my peers, I resented the dialogue that surrounded my peers that didn’t surround me, I resented that it felt like I was only recognized for the work that I was or wasn’t doing enough for the community.
 I’m not insecure about my competitive success my senior year because I did well, I’m smart, and even better, I had some incredible rounds.
 I know I’m competent, but that didn’t mean that I wasn’t still trying to fight for a better acknowledgement of myself as a debater by the people around me.